creditstretcher/handbook/how-we-work-remotely.md

 You will find the document inside the meeting notes folder.
 Make a copy of it, and fill in the values.

 🚫 Don't edit the original document

+## Management

+### Managers of one

+Managing at CreditStretcher is a part-time occupation, next to being involved with doing the work itself.
+This means we rely on everyone at CreditStretcher to do a lot of self-management.
+People who do this well qualify as managers of one, and we strive for everyone senior or above to embody this principle fully.

+That means setting your own direction when one isn't given.
+Determining what needs to be done, and doing it, without waiting for someone to tell you to.
+A manager of one will spend their time well when left to their own devices.
+There's always more work to be done, always more initiatives to kick off, always more improvement to be had.

+We do not tolerate micromanaging.